 Once the format is approved, the dissertation should then be submitted to the NRES Student Services Center with all the copies of the Certificates of Committee Approval and the Departmental Format Approval sheets.
 The dissertation will then be reviewed by the Department Head, for approval and signature.
 The student will be notified when the dissertation is ready to be picked up.
 Allow at least one week for the Graduate Coordinator and Department Head approvals.
 One copy of the dissertation must be left at the NRES Student Services Center for the department.
-At this time, the student will also be required to schedule and exit interview with the department head and pick up a copy of the NRES Graduate Student Exit Survey, which will be turned in at the interview.
+At this time, the student will also be required to complete and return the NRES Graduate Student Exit Survey.
 The student may then deposit two copies of the dissertation with the Graduate College.
 The Graduate College thesis checker will only accept dissertations that are in the proper Graduate College format, and is only in the office between 1 p.m. and 5 p.m. to check and accept dissertations.
 The time when the dissertation is accepted by the Graduate College represents the official end of the graduate program, regardless of when the degree is conferred.
 The degree will be officially conferred by the University after approval by the Board of Trustees of the University of Illinois.
 Ph.D. degrees are conferred only in December, May, and October of each year.
 Diplomas will be mailed to graduates approximately one month later to the permanent address on record or the address provided by the student on the pink Application for Degree form.